waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Verify shutter states visually or via tool.
 - NPCs and Items block paths like WALLs.
 - 3-2-1 sequence may require a specific starting state or reset.
+- Error Turn 10733: Checking a switch menu resets the player's position or triggers a pathing abort.
+- Error Turn 10750: Position mismatch at Switch 2 was caused by a pathing abort during a long navigation.
+Use smaller steps.